hyperledger-iroha/iroha-2-docs/src/guide/configure/modes.md

 # Public and Private Blockchains

-Iroha can be ran in a variety of configurations.
-As the administrator of your own network, you can use different permission sets to decide what criteria must be met in order for some transaction to be accepted.
+Iroha can run in a variety of configurations.
+As the administrator of your own network, you decide which executor and permission policy determine whether a transaction is accepted.

-We provide two major sets of permissions: called a _private_ and _public_ permission sets.
-These need to be added into the `genesis.json` before you start an Iroha peer.
+The common profiles are _private_ permissioned networks and more open _public_ networks.
+Both are configured through genesis state and executor policy, not through separate node binaries.

 Below we outline the major differences in these two use cases.